 Time passes.
 Fast-moving pedestrians with backpacks catch my eye – yes, the able homeless.
 These self-reliant middle-aged veterans are often found early in the day wherever there’s facilities for toiletry.
 They move purposely, talk loudly, filtering through the crowd, and apparently know of a local convenience.
 I have no idea where.

 It’s pension week.
-The street, often deserted, is relatively busy with local disadvantaged in full force, an eclectic yet ultimately sad parade that I can dispassionately watch only with great effort.
+The street, usually sparsely populated, is quite busy with local disadvantaged in full force, an eclectic yet ultimately sad parade that I can dispassionately watch only with great effort.

 Here one – he’s new.
 I’ve seen pajamas, dressing gowns, ill-fitting trackies, the shirtless and shoeless, but never a full rabbit suit.
 Its top rolled back onto his greying hair reveals a tired aging face that the rabbit ears seem to mock in unconcerned waving.